keya-dialog/jsalt-dialogue-lab/README.md

 ```

 - Note that setting dataloader_num_workers to `0` is good for debugging.
 The dataloader runs in the main python thread.
 However, it is good to use more CPUs per 1 GPU if you are not debugging.
 - Explore the options and `qlora.py` especially the [Generation arguments](ttps://huggingface.co/docs/transformers/main_classes/text_generation).
-You can easily add them to command line.
+You can easily add them to the command line.

 </details>